The

 mechanism underneath the vehicle.

-the foreground.
+north east at the ruins of Rhosydd on Level 9.
 There were no locomotives at Rhosydd and all

 other rail haulage used man, water or horse power.
 The ruins of the

-mill can be seen with evidence of some of the walls.
+mill can be seen in the centre left, with evidence of some of the walls.
 In its final

 form this mill contained 30 saw tables and 30 dressing machines.